Support & strategies to address the “mind-body-behavior” connection ...

 - Emotional Concerns: Stress, worry/anxiety, anger, intimacy, depression, bereavement

-- Behavioral Concerns: Nicotine/tobacco cessation, healthy eating/exercise, alcohol or other drug use, sexual function (orgasm, erection)
+- Behavioral Concerns: Nicotine/tobacco cessation, healthy eating/exercise, alcohol or other drug use, athletic performance, sexual function (orgasm, erection)

 What should patients expect?